Boundary representations of hyperbolic groups: Preliminaries

-A \emph{(L,C)-quasi-geodesic} in $X$ is a $(L,C)$-quasi-isometric embedding $\gamma\colon \RR\to X$.
+An $(L,C)$-quasi-isometric embedding $\gamma\colon \RR\to X$ is called an \emph{(L,C)-quasi-geodesic} in $X$.
 Similarly one defines quasi-geodesic rays and segments, and their roughly geodesic variants.
-We say that $X$ is a \emph{$(L,C)$-quasi-geodesic space}, if any two points in $X$ can be joined by a $(L,C)$-quasi-geodesic segment.
+We say that $X$ is an \emph{$(L,C)$-quasi-geodesic space}, if any two points in $X$ can be joined by an $(L,C)$-quasi-geodesic segment.
 A \emph{$C$-roughly geodesic space} is defined in the same manner.
 We will later fix the constants $L$ and $C$ and suppress them from notation.